helindustries/hi-embedded-build-system/README.md

 ## Supported devices and platforms:

 The supported target devices are listed below, the configurations can be found in the *Targets* directory.
 New devices can easily be added there, PRs are welcome.
-Devices with both an MCU and an FPGA should be split into MCU and FPGA configurations.
+Devices with both an CPU and an FPGA should be split into CPU and FPGA configurations.

 ### Platforms